Eliminating compressed air wastage and delivering inert gas, fluids or compressed air

 In addition, Dell had most of its Limerick campus equipped with Teseo air-line.
 But when Dell, alas, moved to Poland, it insisted on Teseo being installed in its entire new campus.

-Compressed Air Centre is the sole Irish distributor and stockist of Teseo, as well as a comprehensive range of associated compressed-air products.
-If you are interested in the above and would like to learn more, please call: 041 983 6923, email: info@CompressedAirCentre.com or visit:
+Compressed Air Centre is the sole Irish distributor of Teseo, along with a comprehensive range of associated compressed-air products.
+If you are interested in the above and would like to learn more: